-Twice baked sweet potatoes is a delicious take on twice baked russets, only they have that sweet potato taste that is perfect for fall weather.
-They could be used for a great side dish to a meal, or you could bake a batch to share as an appetizer for a tail-gating party!
+Twice-baked sweet potatoes are a delicious take on twice-baked russets, only they have that sweet potato taste that is perfect for fall weather.
+They could be used for a great side dish to a meal, or you could bake a batch to share as an appetizer for a tailgating party!

-The ingredients I used are simple and could be adjusted to you own taste.
+The ingredients I used are simple and could be adjusted to your own taste.

 2 small to medium sweet potatoes, 4-5 inches long

 1/4 cup whole milk, half and half or heavy cream

 1/2 cup grated cheese, (mozzarella, cheddar, jack cheese, colby)

 Try to use sweet potatoes that aren’t too large.
 I’d say that 5 inches long is just about right.
 Be sure to remember to poke a few holes in the skins before baking.
 This will allow steamy moisture to escape and not “explode” through the skin.
 This won’t always happen but you never know.
 Best to be safe.